Very large database: Partitioning

 Partitioning may be able assist the performance of bulk operations on a VLDB including backup and recovery., bulk movements due to information lifecycle management (ILM), reducing contention as well as allowing optimization of some query processing.

 Storage

 In order to satisfy needs of a VLDB the database storage needs to have low access latency and contention, high throughput, and high availability.

 Server resources

 The increasing size of a VLDB may put pressure on server and network resources and a bottleneck may appear that may require infrastructure investment to resolve.

 Relationship to big data

-VLDB is not the same as big data, however the storage aspect of big data may involve a VLDB database.
+VLDB is not the same as big data, but the storage aspect of big data may involve a VLDB database.
 That said some of the storage solutions supporting big data were designed from the start to support large volumes of data, so database administrators may not encounter VLDB issues that older versions of traditional RDBMS's might encounter.